 This is what OSHA is for.
 Its primary purpose is to make workplaces safer thus preventing unnecessary loss of life (or limbs).
 Since it was created, it has remained true to its mission which is:

-to ensure safe and healthful working conditions for workers by setting and enforcing standards and by providing training, outreach, education, and assistance.
+“to ensure safe and healthful working conditions for workers by setting and enforcing standards and by providing training, outreach, education, and assistance.”

-- handle employee complaints regarding workplace safety
+- handling employee complaints regarding workplace safety

 Who Does OSHA Cover?

 As mentioned, OSHA is tasked with ensuring worker safety.
-But not all workplaces in the US are under jurisdiction.
+But not all workplaces in the US are under its jurisdiction.
 For now, OSHA only covers:

 1. Private Sector Workers

-Almost all private sector workers in all 50 states, the District of Columbia, and other US jurisdictions.
+This includes almost all private sector workers in all 50 states, the District of Columbia, and other US jurisdictions.
 They are under either the Federal OSHA or an OSHA-approved state program.

 2. Federal Government Workers